fiberplane/create-honc-app/docs/src/content/docs/stack/databases.md

 Its quality-of-life features, free database branching, and native support for database transactions make it a great option—especially if Postgres is a requirement.
 Going outside the Cloudflare ecosystem may introduce some additional latency though, especially since it makes colocating databases with Workers more difficult.

+> Cloudflare’s [Hyperdrive](https://developers.cloudflare.com/hyperdrive/) can mitigate some of this latency by pooling connections and caching common query results.
+>

 ### Getting Started

 Since Neon databases run on proprietary infrastructure independent of the Cloudflare ecosystem, [local development with Neon](https://neon.tech/guides/local-development-with-neon) requires [Docker](https://www.docker.com/get-started/) to set up a local Postgres database and the Neon proxy.